Spay and Neuter | What to expect for your pet’s surgery at Zebulon Animal Hospital

 What to Expect During Your Pet’s Recovery

-This will help prevent your pet from tearing the incision site open or causing irritation/infection by licking and/or chewing.
+This will help prevent your pet from tearing the incision site open or causing irritation/infection by licking and chewing.
 If your pet does require an e-collar, it must be worn at all times for 14 days.
-They must be leash-walked and absolutely cannot be left outside unattended with an e-collar on.
+They must be leash-walked and cannot be left outside unattended with an e-collar on.

 Spaying and neutering are done by appointment after Dr. Kelly has seen your pet for an exam to establish care.

-If you have any questions about spaying or neutering, or if you would like to schedule an appointment please give us a call at 770-872-8343
+If you have any questions about spaying or neutering, or if you would like to schedule an appointment, please give us a call at 770-872-8343

 Serving Zebulon, Griffin, Barnesville, Thomaston, Meansville, Concord, Molena, Williamson, and the surrounding areas.